access-ci-org/Toolkit-Docs/docs/toolkits/openstack-automated-installation.md

 We need to set static (as opposed to dynamic, or DHCP-assigned) IP addresses for each node to provide a reliable way of connecting to them.

 Set a static IP address for the first network interface.
 Using your preferred text editor, modify the netplan configuration (e.g. in `/etc/netplan/00-installer-config.yaml`) as follows.
+If you prefer, replace 1.1.1.1 with your local orgnaization's nameserver.

 ```yaml
 network: